 Pretty powerful stuff, huh?
 You can also take a look at the full translation of the Heart Sutra in English if you’d like to explore it yourself.

-This is the mantra at the end of Heart sutra.
+This is the mantra we hear the end of Heart Sutra.

-The whole mantra, literally translated, comes out a bit like this: “Oh awakening that has gone, gone, gone to the further shore, gone completely to the further shore.
+The whole mantra, translated into English, means: “Oh awakening that has gone, gone, gone to the further shore, gone completely to the further shore.
 Amen.”

 The Heart Sutra explores one of the fundamental concepts of Buddhism: emptiness.
 But this is an emptiness in a way you might not have considered before.